 My work revolves mainly around 2 main taks:

 2.).
-Ensure the work being done is done according to schedule.
+Ensure the work being done is done according to schedule from bid to closeout.
+This means looking at the awarded contract, looking at plumbing and HVAC plans, and scheduling material releases, manpower management, and ensuring there are no overlooked specifications.
 Often, this can be as simple as ordering material, but sometimes more drastic solutions are required.
-In scope DCRT-2249 (a stainless steel process system) we suggested the system be completely built outside of the building into final tie-in welds, in order to reduce time of fabrication.
-For scope DC2-0501, it was suggested we use the existing supports and strut since it far surpassed the technical specification (weight load) required for the pipe system.
+In scope DCRT-2249 (a stainless steel process system) we suggested the system be completely built outside of the building, and leave the system ready for final tie-in welds, in order to reduce time of fabrication.
+For scope DC2-0501, a 12 week schedule delayed loomed over the scope.
+By providing the client with longitudinal and latitudal load calculations of an alternative support system, I was able to maintian the scope on schedule by proving the alternative method surpassed the technical specification (weight load) required for the pipe system.